 A student will be placed on probation (and will remain on probation) at the end of a semester if either the term Grade Point Average (GPA) is below 2.00.
 When a student is on academic probation, the student must achieve a term GPA of at least 2.00 during the subsequent semester to be removed from probation.
-If these conditions are not met by the end of the semester in which the student is on probation, the student will be academically suspended.
+If these conditions are not met by the end of the semester in which the

+Check for catalog updates at www.uttc.edu student is on probation, the student will be academically suspended.